 The takeaways from this is that it is important to research what similar models are selling for before you list your car for sale.
 Low mileage can get you a better price but doesn't justify a price two or three times what others are selling for.

 Keep in mind that some buyers use the search alerts provided by popular classifieds websites to get notified of when cars get listed, so if you start with a high price and then later reduce it, these buyers may never know.
-You only get one chance of a first impression.
+You only get one chance to make a first impression.
 But if you do a significant price reduction, consider relisting rather than changing your advertisement.

 And if you don't get any serious interest in the first week, then there is something wrong.
 You need to investigate why...
 Are your advertisements not getting seen or have you priced too high?